 "The euro is getting a bit of a lift on the German data though the trade concerns will continue to dominate markets with the Fed minutes being the key data point," said Kenneth Broux, a currency strategist at Societe Generale in London.ASIAN ANGST

-Persisting concerns over U.S. President Donald Trump`s trade tariff plans extended a recent slide in Asian equity markets overnight, in particular Chinese shares which are now deep into "bear" market territory.
+Nagging worry about U.S. President Donald Trump`s trade tariff plans extended a slide in Asian equity markets.
+Chinese shares are now deep into "bear" market territory.

 On Friday, U.S. tariffs on $34 billion worth of Chinese imports will take effect.
-Beijing promised to retaliate in kind, though it said it would "absolutely not" fire the first shot in a trade war.
+Beijing promised to retaliate but said it would "absolutely not" fire the first shot in a trade war.

-MSCI`s broadest index of Asia-Pacific shares outside Japan <.miapj0000pus>, which has dropped every day except three since mid-June, ended down 0.25 percent.
+MSCI`s broadest index of Asia-Pacific shares outside Japan <.miapj0000pus> ended down 0.25 percent.
+Since mid-June, it has dropped every day except three.

 (This article has not been edited by Zeebiz editorial team and is auto-generated from an agency feed.)